karenpayneoregon/q-a-questions/readme.md

 # About

-For a Q-n-A forum question.
+For a Q-n-A forum and StackOverflow questions.